MileHacker Logo

 Special Weather Notes

 Niterói does not experience monsoons or hurricanes.
 Extreme temperatures are rare, but summer heat can exceed 35°C (95°F) with high humidity.
-Sudden, heavy rainfall is prevalent during summer, leading to localized flooding in certain areas.
+Sudden, heavy rain is prevalent during summer, leading to localized flooding in certain areas.
 Be aware of local warnings about the weather, especially if planning activities in hilly regions where heavy rains can lead to landslide risks.

 Ideal times for specific activities include December to March for beach activities (warmest ocean), and April to June or August to September for sightseeing and hiking (milder, drier weather).